uathena1991/TF_tutorial/README.md

 # TF_tutorial
-learning practice for tensor flow
+learning to use tensor flow and some practice